syncfusion-content/maui-docs/MAUI/ListView/selection.md

 ### SelectionChanged event

-The `SelectionChanged` event will occur once selection process has been completed for the selected item in the `SfListView`. `ItemSelectionChangedEventArgs` contains the following members, which provides information for `SelectionChanged` event:
+The [SelectionChanged](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_SelectionChanged) event will occur once selection process has been completed for the selected item in the `SfListView`.
+[ItemSelectionChangedEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.ItemSelectionChangedEventArgs.html) contains the following members, which provides information for `SelectionChanged` event:

- * `AddedItems`: Gets collection of the underlying data objects where the selection has been processed.
+ * [AddedItems](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.ItemSelectionChangedEventArgs.html#Syncfusion_Maui_ListView_ItemSelectionChangedEventArgs_AddedItems): Gets collection of the underlying data objects where the selection has been processed.
- * `RemovedItems`: Gets collection of the underlying data objects where the selection has been removed.
+ * [RemovedItems](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.ItemSelectionChangedEventArgs.html#Syncfusion_Maui_ListView_ItemSelectionChangedEventArgs_RemovedItems): Gets collection of the underlying data objects where the selection has been removed.

 The `SelectionChanged` event is used for the following use cases: